CRG-CNAG/TOPOS/README.md

 ### a) Pretrained model

 You can download TOPOS and the pretrained model [here](https://drive.google.com/open?id=1blyP0Z_F80S8UE-vyd6wo4siwXWh2baC).
-Then you just have to unzip and cd into the `topos` directory.
+Then you just have to unzip, cd into the `topos` directory and make TOPOS executable.

 ```
 unzip topos.zip
 cd topos
+sudo chmod +x topos
 ```

 ### b) Retrained model

-You can download the training matrix [here](https://drive.google.com/open?id=1faCXPBDq5yYmaufPfXW4huDgbl-H4roh).
-Then you just have to unzip and copy to the `required_data` directory.
+In addition to the previous steps, you'll have to download the training matrix [here](https://drive.google.com/open?id=1faCXPBDq5yYmaufPfXW4huDgbl-H4roh).
+Then you just have to unzip it and copy to the `required_data` directory.

 ```
 unzip df_train_prim_met_lines.pkl.zip